OpenARK-Berkeley/DTTDv2-ZED/tools/README.md

 ### Class Dependencies

- 1. `AzureKinectDataCapturer`: For now, this is the only camera we support.
+ 1. `DataCapturer`: For now, we support Azure Kinect camera and ZED 2 camera.
+Switch this using the `device_type` argument

 ## create_video.py